craftcms/docs/docs/.artifacts/cms/5.x/globals.md

 | [inReverse](#inreverse)                     | Causes the query results to be returned in reverse order.
 | [language](#language)                       | Determines which site(s) the global sets should be queried in, based on their language.
 | [limit](#limit)                             | Determines the number of global sets that should be returned.
+| [notRelatedTo](#notrelatedto)               | Narrows the query results to only global sets that are not related to certain other elements.
 | [offset](#offset)                           | Determines how many global sets should be skipped in the results.
 | [orderBy](#orderby)                         | Determines the order that the global sets should be returned in.
 (If empty, defaults to `sortOrder ASC`.)
 | [preferSites](#prefersites)                 | If [unique](#unique) is set, this determines which site should be selected when querying multi-site elements.